Rental Electric Scooter Accident Lawyer in DC

 - Tampering with devices would result in a $125 fine.

-- Riding under the influence of alcohol or drugs would result in a $150 fine.
+- Riding under alcohol or drugs would result in a $150 fine.

 - E-scooter users may not ride on sidewalks in the Central Business District, which covers the U.S. Capitol grounds and the area from the National Mall to Massachusetts Avenue.

-- Users may ride on sidewalks outside of the Central Business District, including bike lanes and roads with low speed limits.
+- Users may ride on sidewalks outside the Central Business District, including bike lanes and roads with low-speed limits.